govsocial-org/govsocial-org.github.io/docs/building/domains.md

 One of the challenges about deploying in different components of a cloud service provider is granting authenticated access between these components, particularly between services running in pods on your cluster and other services such as Cloud DNS.

 The service accounts inside a GKE cluster are not part of the GCP IAM system that controls access to these other services.
 To grant services running GKE pods access to those services, the GKE service account in a pod needs to be mapped to an IAM account with the correct roles.
+In order for ExternalDNS to make changes to CloudDNS, its Kubernetes service account needs to be mapped to an IAM principle with the appropriate role.

 The first thing to do is install the `IAM Service Account Credentials API` into your GCP project.
 You can do this by selecting the `IAM & Admin` item on the GCP Console menu.
 If the API is not already installed, you will be prompted to add it.
 Once it is installed, navigate to `Service Accounts`, and create a new service account principal.
 You will need to assign this account the `DNS Administrator` role.